 - 1/2 cup Parmesan Cheese

 - 1 whole Egg

 - 1 large bunch Rainbow Swiss Chard, Chopped

 - Additional Parmesan For Garnish

-In a medium size mixing bowl add flour, baking powder, parmesan cheese, sea salt and pepper.
-Make a well in the center of the flour mixture add the egg and stir until egg is fully combined.
-Slowly add milk until dough pulls together and is moist.
-If dough is still dry continue to add additional milk 1 tablespoon at a time until dough pulls together.
+- In a medium size mixing bowl add flour, baking powder, parmesan cheese, sea salt and pepper.
+Make a well in the center of the flour mixture add the egg, milk and melted butter stir until dough pulls together and is moist.